CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/li-quaternion-2020/index.md

 - article-journal
 publication: "in *IEEE Access* [SCI, JCR Q1]"
 doi: 10.1109/ACCESS.2020.2987914
-abstract: In this paper, a new Quaternion Discrete Fourier Transform (QDFT)-based digital color image watermarking method is presented.
+abstract: <div class="justify-align">In this paper, a new Quaternion Discrete Fourier Transform (QDFT)-based digital color image watermarking method is presented.
 In addition, the Quaternion QR (QQR) decomposition is applied in digital watermarking technology for the first time.
 First of all, the QDFT and QQR decomposition are performed on the host image,